Hazleton man sentenced for vehicular homicide of 15-year-old boy

 Padilla suffered serious injuries to his arm and head.
 He was transported to Lehigh Valley Hospital — Cedar Crest where he was removed from life support and died June 18, 2021.
 An autopsy revealed Padilla died from blunt force trauma to the head, according to the Lehigh Valley Coroner's Office.

-Under terms of a plea agreement reached March 7, Hernandez Mendez pled guilty to homicide by vehicle while prosecutors withdrew the most serious charge, accidents involving death, which is a mandatory sentence of three years in state prison.
+Under the terms of a plea agreement reached March 7, Hernandez Mendez pleaded guilty to homicide by vehicle while prosecutors withdrew the most serious charge, accidents involving death, which carries a mandatory sentence of three years in state prison.

 "One year to two years for a child's life?
 For somebody who was driving careless, I don't think that is fair," Ovalles said.